The benefits you may receive from your yoga practise include:

 Bikram yoga - Bikram yoga is named after Bikram Choudhury and features a sequence of set poses in a sauna-like room, typically set to 105 degrees and 40 percent humidity.
 The sequence includes a series of 26 basic postures, with each one performed twice.

-Restorative yoga - Restorative yoga focuses on relaxing your body and mind, spending more time in fewer postures throughout the class.
-Many of the poses are modified to be easier and more relaxing.
+Restorative yoga - Restorative yoga focuses on relaxing body and mind, spending more time in fewer postures throughout the class.
+Poses are modified for maximum comfort, ease and relaxation.
 Props, such as blankets, bolsters, and eye pillows, are used and are placed just right, helping you to sink deeper into relaxation, and free your mind.

 All classes are open to all levels of ability (both beginners and more experienced yogis alike) with both less and more challenging options being offered throughout the sessions.
 Although you should be able to participate in a flow sequence with relative ease if attending Flow Yoga.
 If you have any concerns about your health or ability before attending a class, please do not hesitate to contact me.